moiSentineL/moisentinel.github.io/src/blog/deep down the iceberg.md

 ## In modern era
 Free Association is still used in modern psychoanalytic practices, but not in it's pure form.^[Wisner, Wendy.
 “How Free Association Lets You Be Your Most Authentic Self in Therapy.” _Verywell Mind_, 4 Dec.
 2023, [Link](https://www.verywellmind.com/how-free-association-could-help-your-therapy-7972264#:~:text=Unlocking%20the%20Thoughts%20and%20Memories%20That%20Hold%20Us%20Back&text=%E2%80%9CWhile%20free%20association%20is%20rooted,behavioral%20therapy%2C%E2%80%9D%20says%20Hartman.)]
 Many variations have been created, which include more instructions by the analyst and are more standardised.
 ### Example in modern culture
 Word Association test is used by Kabir in the movie Zindagi Na Milegi Dobara (2011) to "get to the roots" of Imran's dilemma.
-Although it is similar to the Word Association test, Arjun refers to Kabir as "Dr. Sigmund *Fraud*", which can mean two things: either Arjun didn't know about Jung's theory, or Jung is yet again undermined by Freud's popularity.
+Although, Arjun refers to Kabir as "Dr. Sigmund *Fraud*", which can mean two things: either Arjun didn't know about Jung's theory, or Jung is yet again undermined by Freud's popularity.
 ![](/attachments/wat-znmd.jpg)

 Stills from ZNMD (2011) {.caption}